Azure-Samples/cosmos-db-design-patterns/event-sourcing/README.md

 ## Sample implementation of event sourcing

-In this section we will walk through a case study on how to design and implement event sourcing, provding code examples and review cost considerations that will impact the design.
+In this section we will walk through a case study on how to design and implement event sourcing, provide code examples and review cost considerations that will impact the design.

 Consider a shopping cart application for an eCommerce company.
 All changes to the cart should be tracked as events but will be queried for multiple uses by different consuming services.
 Event sourcing pattern is chosen to ensure all history is retained and point in time state can be calculated.
 Each time a change is made to the cart there will be multiple calculations downstream.
 Rather than have the application update multiple containers, the single event store collection `shopping_cart_event` will be appended with the change.
 The partition key will be `/cartId` to support the most common queries by the shopping cart service.
 Other services will consume data from the change feed and use solutions like [materialized views](../materialized_views/README.md) to support different query patterns.